Contents

 Under the first menu item, Security Content, you will see four options:

 Here you can view all the risk patterns predefined within the tool.
-It is provided in a similar view to Threats & countermeasures, whereby the risk patterns are on the left and you can expand accordingly to see more information on the right hand side.
+The column widths in the Threats & Countermeasures tab are already dynamic.
+Now, when you go to Risk Patterns under Security Content, you can expand accordingly to see more information on either side to expand your area of focus.

 To create a new risk pattern, click the plus sign, you can then name it, give a description and save it.
 The below is a fictitious library for an automotive use case.